sfeir-open-source/sfeir-school-theme/README.md

 This theme use target for [RevealJS](https://revealjs.com/#/) so all you can do with RevealJS is available with theme.

+You can still use RevealJS API by importing `Reveal` object in `import { Reveal } from "../web_modules/sfeir-school-theme/sfeir-school-theme.mjs";`

 # Features

 * Specifics slides management: